Connect with a certified trainer for free

 What causes Peroneal Tendon Tear?

-Peroneal tendonitis is often seen in athletes who play sports requiring them to run and jump.
+Peroneal tendon tear and peroneal tendonitis are often seen in athletes who play sports requiring them to run and jump.
 The injury can result from a sudden twisting motion or lateral ankle sprain that stretches the ankle’s outer ligaments too far.
-This can result in tearing of the tendons.
-Overuse of the tendons is another common cause, usually occurring due to running on uneven surfaces, wearing poor running shoes, or chronic ankle instability from an ankle sprain or other injury.
+This can result in the tearing of the tendons.
+Overuse of the tendons is another common cause, usually due to running on uneven surfaces, wearing poor running shoes, or chronic ankle instability from an ankle sprain or other injury.
+Symptoms can include lateral foot pain,lateral ankle pain, ankle swelling, and pain that worsens with activity.

 Peroneal tendonitis or tears are most common in these sports: